LaurentBouquet/slamquiz/README.md

 For example, with your browser open this page :  http://127.0.0.1:8000 and GO !

 Here is initial credentials of the student user.
- - Username : user
+ - Email : user@domain.tld
  - Password : user

-Here is initial credentials of the teacher user.
- - Username : teacher
- - Password : teacher

 Here is initial credentials of the admin user.
- - Username : admin
+ - Email : admin@domain.tld
  - Password : admin

 Here is initial credentials of the super-admin user.
- - Username : superadmin
+ - Email : superadmin@domain.tld
  - Password : superadmin